Mini Peach Pies

 • splash of milk

-• 2 medium ripe peaches, ,peeled, diced small (about 1 heaping cup)
+• 2 medium ripe peaches, peeled, diced small (about 1 heaping cup)

-• 2 tablespoons peach jam
+• 2 tbsp peach jam

-• 2 tablespoons brown sugar
+• 2 tbsp brown sugar

-• 3/4 teaspoon cinnamon
+• ¾ tsp cinnamon

 • pinch of salt

-• 2 pie crusts homemade, (or store bought refrigerated rolled)
+• 2 pie crusts homemade, or store-bought refrigerated rolled

-• 1/2 teaspoon granulated sugar, , for dusting
+• ½ tsp granulated sugar, for dusting

-• vanilla ice cream, , for serving
+• vanilla ice cream, for serving

 Instructions